 The Commission on Collegiate Nursing Education (CCNE)

-Our bachelor’s degree in nursing and master's degree in nursing at Blessing-Rieman College of Nursing & Health Sciences is accredited by the Commission on Collegiate Nursing Education.
-Find out more about the Commission on Collegiate Nursing Education.
+The baccalaureate degree programs in nursing/master's degree program in nursing at Blessing-Rieman College of Nursing & Health Sciences is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750 Washington, DC 20001, 202-887-6791.

 The Commission on Accreditation for Respiratory Care (CoARC)